aikedejongste/docs.aikedejongste.nl/operating-systems/windows.md

 ## Avoid space for quote

-Go to language settings and remove "US international" keyboard map and add "US Qwerty".
+Go to "Time and Language" settings, click "Language options" on the installed language (the 3rd bar).
+And remove "US international" keyboard map and add "US Qwerty".

 ## Enable WSL